 Documentation showing the association's reputation in your profession

-Membership is open to anyone who pays dues or meets basic education/experience thresholds
+Membership is open to anyone who pays dues or meets basic education and experience thresholds

 The association is not well-known or respected in the field